jamiejacob/book-app/README.md

 # BookApp

 A basic Books web application.
-A prototype intended for a in more depth conversation about the application.
+A prototype intended for a in depth conversation about the application.
 It has the following pages
 1.Home page which shows the latests 3 books with search bar to search for other books 2.Books list page
 3.Book Detail page